MingyuYang-Yale/BENG469/Assignment2/Background/README.md

 **Allele and Genotype**: every human gene inherit two alleles: one from your biological father and one from your biological mother.
 Together, these alleles are called a genotype.

+**Homozygous**: made up of two the same alleles.

-**Heterozygous**: A diploid organism is heterozygous at a gene locus when its cells contain two different alleles (one wild-type allele and one mutant allele) of a gene
+**Heterozygous**: made up of two different alleles.
+A diploid organism is heterozygous at a gene locus when its cells contain two different alleles (one wild-type allele and one mutant allele) of a gene

 <p><img width="500" src="https://github.com/MingyuYang-Yale/BENG469/blob/main/Assignment2/Background/Heterozygous.jpg" alt="foo bar" title="train &amp; tracks" /></p>